aseprite/aseprite/docs/CODING_STYLE.md

     ...
   }

-  // We prefer to avoid whitespaces between "var=initial_value"
-  // or "var<limit" to see better the "; " separation.
-Anyway it
-  // can depend on the specific condition/case, etc. for (int i = 0; i < 10; ++i) {
+  for (int i = 0; i < 10; ++i) {
     // Same case as in if-return.
     if (condition)